ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/howto_trade.rst

 How To Trade
 ============

-To buy or sell your position select the offering you wish to trade and scroll down to "SECONDARY MARKET"
+To buy or sell a position in the secondary market (if availible) select the offering you wish to trade and scroll down to "SECONDARY MARKET"

 .. image:: /images/select_secondarymarket.png